Visa Applications

 Important Travel Document Information – Please Read.

 EU visas are officially known as Schengen Visas.
-A Schengen visa authorizes short stays for up to 90 days within any 180 day period.
+A Schengen visa authorises short stays for up to 90 days within any 180 day period.
 You can travel throughout the Schengen Zone if your application is successful.
 If you are not a citizen of a European nation, you must submit a Schengen application at least 30 days before your departure date.

 This application ensures that you meet the requirements and obtain the visa on time, enabling you to embark on your planned travel within the Schengen Area.